vodquang96/django-anymail/README.rst

 Anymail integrates several transactional email service providers (ESPs) into Django, using a consistent API that makes it (relatively) easy to switch between ESPs.

-It currently supports Mailgun and Mandrill.
-Postmark and SendGrid are coming soon.
+It currently supports Mailgun, Mandrill, and SendGrid.
+Postmark is coming soon.

 Anymail normalizes ESP functionality so it "just works" with Django's built-in `django.core.mail` package.
 It includes: